JetRunner/BERT-of-Theseus/README.md

 Our code is built on [huggingface/transformers](https://github.com/huggingface/transformers).
 To use our code, you must clone and install [huggingface/transformers](https://github.com/huggingface/transformers).

 ### Compress a BERT
-1. You should train a predecessor model following the [instruction from huggingface](https://github.com/huggingface/transformers/tree/master/examples#glue) and then save it to a directory if you haven't done so.
+1. You should fine-tune a predecessor model following the [instruction from huggingface](https://github.com/huggingface/transformers/tree/master/examples#glue) and then save it to a directory if you haven't done so.
 2. Run compression following the examples below:
 ```bash
 # For compression with a replacement scheduler